 FCR providers shall have the ability to deactivate their FCR contribution by means of remote control in case the entity is not at all times locally monitored.
-Use of frequency-voltage droop is allowed.
+Voltage control using frequency-voltage droop is allowed.

 3.1.
 FCR-N

 In this subsection the stationary performance requirements, the dynamic performance requirements, and the stability requirement for FCR-N are outlined.